About this listing

-The location is close to the pretty lakes of Revine the towns of Vittorio Veneto and Conegliano, and the Dolomites mountains.
+Picturesque old cottage (1700s) close to the lakes and hills of Revine, the Dolomite mountains and the towns of Vittorio Veneto and Conegliano.
 It is also only 50 minutes from Venice.
-The area is rural and the house is very quiet except for the chapel bell, which rings twice on the hour in the daytime!
+The area is rural and the house is very quiet!

-The house (17th century) is small but cosy; it has three levels (each about 40 sqm): the ground floor (kitchen, dining/TV area) has its original beams while the rest is renovated, while keeping all the original charm.
-On the middle floor is the main bedroom (with spare bed) and bathroom, while the attic has a double bedroom and a small children's bedroom with bunk beds and a shower/toilet.
-There is wardrobe space, a washing machine (not new and not fully-automatic), clothes-dryer, TV and wi-fi (summer 2014 has some issues, with service sometimes intermittent).
+The house (17th century) is cosy, on three levels (each about 40 sqm): the ground floor (kitchen, dining/TV area) has its original beams while the rest is renovated, while keeping all the original charm.
+On the middle floor is the main bedroom (with spare bed) and bathroom.
+I installed an infrared SAUNA in 2015.
+The attic floor has a double bedroom and shower/toilet.
+There is wardrobe space, a washing machine (not fully-automatic), clothes-dryer, TV (Italian channels) and wi-fi.

 The closest vineyard/restaurant/winery is just 8 mins' walk from the house.
 Taste and buy the Veneto wines (Refrontolo, Prosecco, Cartizze).
 The zones of Cartizze and Valdobbiadene are 30 mins' drive while in autumn the valley comes alive with chestnut feasts.
 The biggest is in the village of Combai (20 minutes).

 The Venetian Prealps are perfect for: